A Monte Carlo framework for noncontinuous interactions between particles and classical fields: noncontinuous interactions between fields and particles

-The variables ${\bf v}$ defines the direction and velocity of the Gaussian wave packet, $A_0$ the strength of the interaction and the parameter $\tilde t$ is needed to define and calculate the derivatives for energy and momentum in (\ref{theory:fieldParticle:fieldEnergy}) and (\ref{theory:fieldParticle:fieldMomentum}).
+where $\bvec{v}$ defines the velocity of the Gaussian wave packet, $A_0$ the strength of the interaction, and the parameter $\tilde t$ is needed to define and calculate the derivatives for energy and momentum in (\ref{theory:fieldParticle:fieldEnergy}) and (\ref{theory:fieldParticle:fieldMomentum}).
 The three position arguments $x_i$ are fixed by the interaction position.

-To find $A_0$ and $\bf v$ in the parameterization (\ref{eq:parameterization:gauss3D}), which solve (\ref{eq:theory:FieldManipulationEnergy}) and (\ref{eq:theory:FieldManipulationMomentum}) for a given $\Delta E$ and $\Delta {\bf P}$, the four coupled and non-linear equations have to be solved with a numerical equation solver. $\Delta E$ and $\Delta {\bf P}$ are given by the physical interaction, the derivation of these quantities will be explained in various examples in the next chapters.
-A simple visualization of this principle is given in figure \ref{fig:equilibriumBox:fieldPlusInteraction}, which shows the local modification of the field by a Gaussian.
+To find $A_0$ and $\bvec{v}$ in the parameterization (\ref{eq:parameterization:gauss3D}), which solve (\ref{eq:theory:FieldManipulationEnergy}) and (\ref{eq:theory:FieldManipulationMomentum}) for a given $\Delta E$ and $\Delta \bvec{P}$, the four coupled and non-linear equations have to be solved with a numerical equation solver with $\Delta E$ and $\Delta \bvec{P}$ given by the physical interaction; the definition of these quantities will be given in various examples in the following Sections.
+A simple visualization of this principle is given in Figure \ref{fig:equilibriumBox:fieldPlusInteraction}, which shows the local modification of the field by a Gaussian.

-The three widths of the Gaussian $\sigma_i$ are free parameters, and can be fixed to a single spherical radius by $\sigma_x = \sigma_y = \sigma_z = \sigma$.
+The three widths of the Gaussian, $\sigma_i$, are free parameters and can be fixed to a single spherical radius by $\sigma_x = \sigma_y = \sigma_z = \sigma$.
 It determines the interaction volume and should be chosen to fit the system scale.
 It has an impact on the minimal scale of possible modes in the system, as we will see in (\ref{eq:cuttofSigma}).

-Furthermore, the parameterization (\ref{eq:parameterization:gauss3D}) should be seen as a classical approximation which is valid for small velocities.
+Furthermore, the parameterization (\ref{eq:parameterization:gauss3D}) should be seen as a non-relativistic approximation which is valid for small velocities.
 The parameterization is not Lorentz invariant, resulting in spatial extent which does not depend on the velocity.
-This has an interesting effect, in case of a 3D system, the maximal momentum to energy ratio which can be generated with (\ref{eq:parameterization:gauss3D}) is $\max \left \{ \frac{P}{E} \right \} = 1/2$.
+This has the interesting effect, that for a (1+3)D system the maximal momentum to energy ratio which can be generated with (\ref{eq:parameterization:gauss3D}) is $\max \left \{ \frac{P}{E} \right \} = 1/2$.
 The parameterization can be extended with a Lorentz boost, for example along the $x$-direction for $\bvec{v} = \left(v_x, 0, 0 \right)$

-The Lorentz-boost leads to a disc-shaped deformation of the initially spherical Gaussian.
+The Lorentz boost leads to a disc-shaped deformation of the initially spherical Gaussian.
 With the boost, the momentum to energy ratio of (\ref{app:3DgaussiannRel}) has the correct relativistic limit.

 At $v=0.3$ both solutions differ by a factor of about $18\%$, for small velocities they are nearly the same, and (\ref{eq:parameterization:gauss3D}) can be used as a safe approximation.